uc3m-aerospace/DMG/README.md

 The main GPOPS features are:

- * Implements Gauss Pseudospectral Collocation Method for Transcribing the continuous optimal control problem into an Nonlinear Optimization Problem.
+ * Implements Gauss Pseudospectral Collocation Method for Transcribing the continuous optimal control problem into a Nonlinear Optimization Problem.
  * Interfaces with SNOPT
- * Includes Automatic, Forward Numerical, Complex-Step and Analytical Derivatives for gradient and jacobian computations.
+ * Includes Automatic, Forward Numerical, Complex-Step and user-supplied Analytical Derivatives for gradient and jacobian computations.

 The new features DMG includes: